hunterjackson/docs/source/hazelcast.rst

 2. Topic to table routing via KCQL.
 3. Error policies for handling failures.
 4. Storing as JSON, TEXT or Avro in Hazelcast via KCQL.
-5. Storing into RingBuffers and ReliableTopics.

 Prerequisites
 -------------

 - Confluent 3.0.1
-- Hazelcast 3.6.4
+- Hazelcast 3.6.4 or higher
 - Java 1.8
 - Scala 2.11